Directorate of National Coordination: Uniforms and insignia

-DNC paratroopers wore dark blue fatigues (other sources described it as black), whose cut followed closely that of the US Army OG-107 jungle utilities, to distinguish them from the rest of the Royal Lao Armed Forces (FAR).
-Service headgear consisted on a badgeless black beret worn American-style, pulled to the right – in contrast to the FAR, where berets were still being worn pulled to the left in typical French fashion – reflecting the influence of the training cadres received from the Thai PARU in 1962; in the field, the beret was often replaced by a US M-1C jump helmet.
-Regulation footwear were the calf-length French M1950 or M1950/53 TAP (Bottes de saut modéle 1950 et 1950/53) black leather jump-boot models and the US Army M-1962 "McNamara" black leather combat boots.
-Web gear was a mix of US M-1945 and M-1956 Load-Carrying Equipments (LCE), respectively in khaki and Olive Green cotton canvas and standard issue in the FAR.
+Initially, DNC paratroopers wore dark blue fatigues, whose cut followed closely that of the U.S. Army OG-107 jungle utilities, to distinguish them from the rest of the Royal Lao Armed Forces (FAR).
+Early service headgear consisted on a badgeless black beret worn American-style, pulled to the right – in contrast to the FAR, where berets were still being worn pulled to the left in typical French fashion – reflecting the influence of the training cadres received from the Thai PARU in 1962; in the field, the beret was often replaced by a U.S. M-1C jump helmet.
+Regulation footwear were the calf-length French M1950 or M1950/53 TAP (Bottes de saut modéle 1950 et 1950/53) black leather jump-boot models and the U.S. Army M-1962 "McNamara" black leather combat boots.
+Web gear was a mix of U.S. M-1945 and M-1956 load-carrying equipments (LCE), respectively in khaki and olive green cotton canvas and standard issue in the FAR.

-Unlike the FAR, the GMS and DNC never developed a distinctive unit insignia nor a beret badge, and even rank insignia was seldom seen on uniforms; a commemorative embroidered red round patch edged black bearing a tiger surmounted by the Laotian inscription "Revolutionary Forces" (Lao language: ກຳ ລັງປະຕິວັດ | kam lang pativad), which celebrated Siho's recapture of Vientiane in 1960, was worn on the left shoulder.
+Unlike the FAR, the GMS and DNC never developed a distinctive unit insignia nor a beret badge, and even rank insignia was seldom seen on uniforms; a commemorative embroidered red round patch edged black bearing a snarling tiger's head surmounted by the Laotian inscription "Revolutionary Forces" (Lao language: ກຳ ລັງປະຕິວັດ | kam lang pativad), which celebrated Siho's recapture of Vientiane in 1960, was worn on the left shoulder.
 In 1962 the DNC adopted a distinctive set of gold parachute wings in three classes modelled after the PARU airborne qualification badge, which were worn above the right pocket of the fatigue shirt.